 - Wait a few seconds and you will see a colored storage bar.

 - Hover your mouse over the light gray section and you can see how much free space is left.

 How Much Free Space Should I Have on My Mac?

-Studies have shown that your Mac's performance starts to degrade when your storage space usage reaches 85%.
-For your Mac to run properly, you’ll need to have at least 10GB of free space.
-But we recommend that you keep at least 15% of your storage space free so that you can have more freedom to install a new macOS, upgrade software, or download movies.
+Studies have shown that your Mac's performance begins to degrade when storage space usage reaches 85%.
+To ensure proper functioning, it's recommended to have at least 10GB of free space.
+However, maintaining at least 15% of your storage space free is even more advisable.

 Now that you know how little space you can use, let's take a look at how to free up disk space on your Mac.

 1. Optimize Mac Storage

 The easiest way to free up disk space is to use the built-in disk cleanup tools on your Mac.
 You can easily find them by clicking the Apple menu > General > Storage > Recommendations.